inmo-jang/space-simulator-doc/docs/source/pages/tutorials/custom_plugin.rst

 The main task of Algorithm 2 is to verify that the agent is the highest bidder for the task it selected.
 If another agent has a higher bid, the agent gives up the task.

-Note that it is important to reset ``messages_received`` after processing to avoid performance degradation:
+.. warning:: Note that it is very important to reset ``messages_received`` after processing to avoid performance degradation:

 .. code-block:: python